 Minerals are naturally occurring homogenous, solid substances of organic or inorganic origin with definite (but not fixed) atomic structures, physical properties and chemical compositions.

-The earth contains within itself more than three thousand variety of minerals which are broadly classified into two types based on their chemical composition.
+The earth contains more than three thousand varieties of minerals, broadly classified into two types based on their chemical composition.
 Non-metallic minerals are one of those kinds.

 Key Takeaways